Roy Oxlade: Life and education

-Roy Oxlade was born in Tottenham, England to Emily and William Oxlade.
-He was educated at the Bromley School of Art and Goldsmiths in London, and was a student of David Bomberg for two years at the Borough Polytechnic.
-He received his PhD from the Royal College of Art.
+Roy Oxlade was born on 13 January 1929 in Tottenham, England to Emily and William Oxlade.

+Oxlade went to the Bromley School of Art and Goldsmiths, London, and was a student of David Bomberg for two years at the Borough Polytechnic.

+While studying at Goldsmiths, Oxlade met the painter, Rose Wylie, a fellow student, and they married in 1957.
+They had three children together: Luke-John, Elizabeth, and Henrietta.

+Oxlade received his PhD from the Royal College of Art.
 His PhD thesis was on David Bomberg and titled, Bomberg and the Borough: An Approach to Drawing.

-While studying at Goldsmiths, Oxlade met the painter, Rose Wylie, a fellow student, and they married in 1957.
+Career

+In 1961 to 1962 Mr Oxlade was an art teacher at Argyle Secondary High School in North Vancouver.